All power is mine. May I wash your feet, please?

 “All power is mine.
 May I wash your feet, please?”

 That’s servant work.
-We expect the wealthy and influential to hire “little” people to wash cars, mow lawns, scrub bathrooms.
+We expect the wealthy and influential to hire ordinary people to wash cars, mow lawns, scrub bathrooms.

 Yet the most powerful, Jesus, offers to wash feet.
 We shake our heads in confusion.
-What a waste!
+Why?

 Unless, of course, serving others is the ultimate honor.